Debanking: United States

-Following the 2012 Colorado Amendment 64 which legalized recreational Cannabis at the state level, many legally operating dispensaries had their bank accounts closed as financial institutions faced pressure and potential penalties from federal regulators, due to cannabis remaining illegal under federal law.
+Following the 2012 Colorado Amendment 64, which legalized recreational cannabis at the state level, many legally operating dispensaries had their bank accounts closed as financial institutions faced pressure and potential penalties from federal regulators, due to cannabis remaining illegal under federal law.

-The term has gained traction after being discussed on a November 2024 The Joe Rogan Experience podcast with investor Marc Andreessen, in particular with respect to cryptocurrency assets.
+The term has gained traction after being discussed on a November 2024 Joe Rogan Experience podcast episode with investor Marc Andreessen, in particular with respect to cryptocurrency assets.

 Multiple instances of U.S. and Canadian banks reportedly dropping Muslim clients on questionable grounds have been covered in the media.
-Nicholas Fuentes, a far-right commentator, has frequently expressed his frustrations of being de-banked.

-In August 2025, President Trump issued an executive order to require that the banking industry ensure it does not debank anyone based on their political or religious beliefs.
-In September 2025, regulators from the Federal Deposit Insurance Corporation and the Office of the Comptroller of the Currency sent written demands to large banks seeking information going back years concerning any instances of the banks debanking people based on political or religious grounds.
+In August 2025, President Trump issued an executive order requiring that the banking industry ensure it does not debank anyone based on their political or religious beliefs.
+In September, regulators from the Federal Deposit Insurance Corporation and the Office of the Comptroller of the Currency sent written demands to large banks, seeking information going back years concerning any instance of debanking people based on political or religious grounds.